Welcome to the Notswolds: England’s undiscovered heartland.

 Hosting Art, Performance and Play

-From intimate galleries and historic theatres to open-air festivals and global events, the Notswolds offers a cultural tapestry where market towns, rolling landscapes and grand country estates provide the stage for world-class art, music, and performance.
+From renowned galleries to open-air festivals and historic theatres, the Notswolds offers a richly layered cultural scene, where Georgian towns and grand estates set the stage for world-class art, music and performance.

-Gladwell & Patterson, with roots dating to 1746, brings centuries of fine art expertise.
-Operating from Stamford and London’s Knightsbridge, the gallery exhibits at leading art fairs across the US, Asia, Europe and the UK.
+Gladwell & Patterson, with roots dating back to 1746, brings centuries of fine art expertise to Stamford and London’s Knightsbridge.
+With an international reputation, the gallery exhibits at leading art fairs across the US, Asia, Europe and the UK, specialising in fine oil paintings, watercolours and sculpture - from Impressionist and Post-Impressionist works to landscapes and contemporary portraiture.
 In Uppingham, Goldmark Gallery has spent over five decades curating fine art and studio ceramics, earning its place among Britain’s most respected independent galleries.

-For live performance, the landscape itself provides unforgettable settings.
+For live performance, the region offers unforgettable stages.
 Each June, the Nevill Holt Festival transforms its historic estate, where a decade of world-class opera performances has grown into an annual celebration of arts and culture.
-At its heart is a sleek, award-winning theatre set within breathtaking gardens.
+At its heart is a sleek, award-winning theatre set within sculpted gardens.
 At Tolethorpe, the Stamford Shakespeare Company, founded in 1968, welcomes audiences to its woodland amphitheatre for productions as timeless as their surroundings.
 The Stamford Arts Centre offers theatre, film, and music under one roof, while the Stamford International Music Festival bringing rising stars of chamber music to historic venues each spring.
+Festival-goers make the annual pilgrimage to Belvoir Castle’s Forbidden Forest Festival, which transforms ancient parkland into a luminous playground of light and sound.

 A Strong Foundation for Families

-For families, the Notswolds offers something rare: a place where children can grow and thrive, surrounded by outstanding schools and inspiring landscapes.
+For families, the Notswolds offers something rare: a place where children can grow and thrive, surrounded by outstanding schools and a rich natural environment.

 High-quality education isn’t confined to the independent sector.
 Across the region, state schools enjoy strong reputations, with a mix of Outstanding and Good Ofsted ratings reflecting high standards in teaching and pastoral care.
 From village primaries with close-knit communities to well-regarded secondary schools and sixth forms, parents have a broad choice of settings, making it a natural choice for families investing in their children’s future.